 Dr. Kalargyrou is a member of Phi Kappa Phi, Golden Key International, and National Scholars Honor societies and several other professional organizations, such as the Council of Hotel, Restaurant and Institutional Education (CHRIE) and the Seacost Human Resources Association (SHRA).
 Dr. Kalargyrou’s career goals include becoming an eminent scholar in her research field, and serving her students and discipline at her full capacity.

-- Kalargyrou V. & Volis A. (2014, in press).
-Disability inclusion initiatives in the hospitality industry: An exploratory study of industry leaders.
-Journal of Human Resources in Hospitality and Tourism, 13(2).
+3. Kalargyrou V. & Volis, A. (2014).
+Disability inclusion initiative in the hospitality industry: An exploratory study of industry leaders.
+Journal of Human Resources in Hospitality and Tourism, 13(4), 430-454.